Dukewendo/Logbook2025/README.md

 ###                                                             ---------------------------------------------------- 6/1/25 ---------------------------------------------------

 More work on the front end..
+Navbar needs to contain more options and cards display.